-Students entering the program are required to successfully complete (receive a grade of B- or higher) in the following core courses.
+Students entering the program are required to successfully complete (receive a grade of B- or higher) the following core courses.

 FA 700 Professional Skills and Thesis Research Development 3 Credits

 FA 703 Zooarchaeology 4 Credits

 FA 704 Bioarchaeology 2 Credits

 FA 705 Forensic Anthropology Techniques 3 Credits

+FA 711 Forensic Pathology 3 Credits

 FA 712 Human Anatomy and Osteology 4 Credits

 FA 716 Expert Witness Testimony 2 Credits

 FA 718 Special Topics in FA: Outdoor Crime Scene Awareness 3 Credits

 FA 760 Research in Anthropology 2 Credits

 FA 790 History, Methods and Theory in Bio Anthropology 3 credits

 FA 802 Applied Forensic Anthropology 3 Credits

 FA 806 Advanced Osteology 4 Credits

 FA 807 Taphonomy 3 Credits

 FA 810 Mortuary Archaeology 3 Credits

-AN 704 Elementary Biostatistics 2 Credits
+FA 804 Experimental Design for Forensic Anthropology 3 Credits

-Students may transfer credits for any of the above courses if it is deemed that an equivalent and appropriate graduate level course has been successfully completed in the preceding 3 years at an accredited college or university.
+Students may transfer credits for any of the above courses if it is deemed that an equivalent and appropriate graduate-level course has been successfully completed in the preceding 3 years at an accredited college or university.
 To obtain transfer credits, students must provide a course description, transcript and syllabus from the completed course.
 Students who receive a waiver for a core course must complete an elective course in its place.
 Requests to substitute an equivalent course for credit must be submitted on the appropriate forms to the Graduate Student Committee.